-Once the evidence is ready for submission, it is preferred that contact be made with the Laboratory Evidence Intake staff to set up an appointment for delivery, see listing in 1.2.4 for Quality Assurance Specialist/Laboratory Evidence Intake.
+Once the evidence is ready for submission, it is preferred that contact be made with the Laboratory Evidence Intake staff to set up an appointment for delivery.
 Failure to contact the section ahead of time may result in staff being unavailable to receive your submission.